joekarl/fastsync/README.md

 * asyncMap - Convenience method for mapping an array using asynchronous functions, analogous to an async version of Array.forEach

 ##Tests
-Browser tests can be run by opening test/test.html.
+Browser tests can be run by opening test/test.html in your browser.

 Node tests can be run with `npm test`.

+Both the full size and minified version are tested.

 ##Benchmarks
+Fastsync performs much better than the caolan's original async library and outperforms every promise lib except for bluebird when using node 0.11.13 (though in all fairness fastsync it doesn't try to do as much.)

 Copy of the https://github.com/petkaantonov/bluebird benchmarks.

 To run a benchmark, run the given command for a benchmark while on the project root.